therealnathanjohnson/Video-Neural-Style-Transfer/README.md

 The latter two options allow you to inspect certain sections of the video without creating an image per frame, which could require large amounts of disk space.

+Our Video NST algorithm relies on these keyframes to accurately and confidently style other frames, so it is crucial that the chosen keyframes have a reasonable coverage of the different objects and backgrounds in the video.
+If an object appears in the frames but not in the keyframes, our algorithm may not be able to style it well.

 ### Video Neural Style Transfer Pipeline

 This command will transfer the style from `style.png` to the video.
+It extracts the `chosen_keyframes` from the video, stylizes then using NNST and propagates the style from the stylized keyframes to the rest of the frames.
 The `chosen_keyframes` parameter should be set based on the previous, exploratory step.
 These should coincide with the most important frames of the video.

 ```
 $ python full_pipeline.py \